 Date Night Prime Rib: because prime rib isn’t just for Christmas Dinner!
 Easily adaptable for larger roasts to feed a crowd.

 Prime Rib: not just for Holiday dinners

 Prime rib is a cut of meat that we never order out anymore.
 We can make a perfect, succulent, tasty roast at home for a fraction of the price we’d pay in a restaurant.
 Plus, we have loads of leftovers to spare.

 I’ve made prime rib for Christmas Dinner for a number of years.
-I’m usually feeding a small crowd.
-Fortunately, this crowd all agrees upon medium-rare to medium for prime rib—no “burn it”, well-done types here!
+This year, I’m making it for New Year’s Eve.

 With Date Night Prime Rib, you’re only dealing with you and your significant other.
 Disclaimer: if you like your prime rib rare, but your partner likes it well-done (ah, the horror!), it’s going to be very hard to make both of you happy.

 Fun fact: on the other hand, slicing up a prime rib roast gives you fantabulous, fat rib-eye steaks that you can cook any way you want…just sayin’.

 Date Night Prime Rib: cooking time